 The QuizTerm will take the form of a longer Avenue Quiz.
 It will be 20 multiple choice questions and you will be given 40 minutes to complete it.
-The QuizTerm will open on Thursday February 25th at 6am and will close on Saturday February 27th at 6am.
+The QuizTerm will open on Thursday February 16th at 6am and will close on Saturday February 18th at 6am.
 This is a cumulative assessment.
 It will contain information from Research Methods, Classical and Instrumental Conditioning, Problem Solving and Intelligence, and Language.
 It will cover material presented in the web module and assigned readings.
+In addition, the QuizTerm will contain information from the Science of Learning web module which is assigned that week.